cwt/Grok3API/docs/En/LinuxDoc.md

 - **Google Chrome** is a mandatory component for `GrokClient` to work **only if you need automatic cookie retrieval**.
 - **Xvfb** is used to emulate a graphical display on systems without a GUI.
 - By default, `use_xvfb=True`; if a graphical interface is present, this option should be disabled.
-- The parameter `auto_close_xvfb=False` allows Xvfb to remain running after the client has finished its work.